Australian Business Roundtable

 Through its research and advocacy work, the Roundtable is helping to develop a more sustainable, coordinated national approach to making communities more resilient and Australian people safer.

 The Roundtable members are IAG, Australian Red Cross, Investa Property Group, Munich Re, Optus and Westpac Group.
-They work collaboratively with the Australian government to effect change in public policy, increase investment for more resilient communities and to actively improve the capacity for communities and businesses to better withstand natural disasters.
+They work collaboratively with governments and stakeholders to effect change in public policy, increase investment to build more resilient communities and to actively improve the capacity for communities and businesses to better withstand natural disasters.

-In March 2016, the Roundtable released two reports.
-The first, Building Resilient Infrastructure, reviewed the decision-making process for new infrastructure.
+This report reviewed the decision-making process for new and replacement infrastructure in the context of natural disaster risks.
 It emphasised the need to embed resilience into this process and gave practical guidance to do so.
 It recommended improvement of:

 - Infrastructure planning processes